Weighing risk on vaccine doses when science doesn’t have all the answers

 Sometimes we have to go with our instincts, while owning up to how unreliable they are

-The more Covid-19 cases there are, the greater the potential payoff from pursuing a one dose regime but there are obviously risks involved.
+The more Covid-19 cases, the greater the potential payoff from pursuing a one-dose regime but there are obviously risks involved.
 Photograph: Tino Romano/EPA

 Lots of smart people think we are experiencing another stock market mania.
 Prominent investor Jeremy Grantham says the market is in a “fully fledged epic bubble”.
 He thinks the euphoria in stock prices is comparable to the South Sea bubble, the 1929 crash and the dot.com catastrophe at the end of the last century.